+- Market Sellers can communicate the resource's current operational capabilities to PJM before and after the Day-ahead Energy Market closes through the 'Real Time Values' function in Markets Gateway.

+- Real Time Values should be utilized when a resource cannot operate according to the unit specific parameters or approved Parameter Limit Exceptions.

+- The parameters eligible for Real Time Value overrides consist of the following values:

+- o Turn Down Ratio

+- o Minimum Down Time

+- o Minimum Run Time

+- o Maximum Run Time

+- o Start Up Time

+- o Notification Time
-- Market Sellers can communicate the resource's current operational capabilities to PJM before and after the Day-ahead Energy Market closes through the 'Real Time Values' function in Markets Gateway. - Real Time Values should be utilized when a resource cannot operate according to the unit specific parameters or approved Parameter Limit Exceptions. - The parameters eligible for Real Time Value overrides consist of the following values: - o Turn Down Ratio - o Minimum Down Time - o Minimum Run Time - o Maximum Run Time - o Start Up Time - o Notification Time - A Generation Capacity Resource that operates outside of its unit-specific parameters will not receive Operating Reserve Credits nor be made whole for such operation when not dispatched by PJMthe Office of the Interconnection, unless the Market Seller of the Generation Capacity Resource can justify to the Office of the Interconnection PJM that operation outside of such unit-specific parameters was the result of an actual constraint physical unit limitation or constraint outside of management control.

-All Market Sellers shall provide to the MMU and the Office of the Interconnection PJM via unitspecificpls@pim.com unitspecificmakewhole@pim.com its request to receive Operating Reserve Credits and/or to be made whole for such operation, along with documentation explaining in detail the reasons for operating its resource outside of its unit-specific parameters, within three business days of submitting a Real Time Valuethirty (30) calendar days following the issuance of billing statement for the Operating Day.
-The Market Seller shall also respond to additional requests for information from the MMU and the Office of the Interconnection PJM.
-The MMU shall evaluate such the request for compensation and provide its determination input of whether the request was due to a physical unit limitation or constraint outside of management control there was an exercise of market power to the Office of the Interconnection PJM by no later than twenty-five (25) calendar days after receiving the Market Seller's request for compensation.
-The Office of the Interconnection PJM shall make its determination whether the Market Seller justified its submission of a Real Time Value and that it is entitled to receive Operating Reserve Credits and/or be made whole for such operation of its resource for the day(s) in question, by no later than thirty (30) calendar days after receiving the MMU's input.
-Market Seller's request for compensation.
+- A Generation Capacity Resource that operates outside of its unit-specific parameters will not receive Operating Reserve Credits nor be made whole for such operation when not dispatched by the Office of the Interconnection, unless the Market Seller of the Generation Capacity Resource can justify to the Office of the Interconnection that operation outside of such unit-specific parameters was the result of an actual constraint.
+Such Market Sellers shall provide to the MMU and the Office of the Interconnection via unitspecificmakewhole@pjm.com its request to receive Operating Reserve Credits and/or to be made whole for such operation, along with documentation explaining in detail the reasons for operating its resource outside of its unit-specific parameters, within thirty (30) calendar days following the issuance of billing statement for the Operating Day.
+The Market Seller shall also respond to additional requests for information from the MMU and the Office of the Interconnection.
+The MMU shall evaluate such request for compensation and provide its determination of whether there was an exercise of market power to the Office of the Interconnection by no later than twenty-five (25) calendar days after receiving the Market Seller's request for compensation.
+The Office of the Interconnection shall make its determination whether the Market Seller justified that it is entitled to receive Operating Reserve Credits and/or be made whole for such operation of its resource for the day(s) in question, by no later than thirty (30) calendar days after receiving the Market Seller's request for compensation.